 Recognized as a leader in project management education online, Villanova connects professionals to some of the leading experts in IT project management through a unique, video-based e-learning platform.
 With lectures available via streaming video and students can learn anytime and anywhere.
 Online message boards, two-way voice over IP (VOIP), virtual whiteboards, live chat rooms, and email allow participants to engage in ongoing interactions with their instructors and classmates.

 In addition to developing IT project management skills and knowledge, professionals will also prepare for the Project Management Professional (PMP®) or Certified Associate in Project Management (CAPM®) industry certification exams.
-Students receive a certificate of achievement upon completion of each course and the three-course master certificate program, and will benefit from the prestige of having credentials from the #1 Regional University in the North as ranked by U.S. News & World Report for over two decades.
-That’s why Villanova’s 100% online training is the ideal way to master best practices in IT project management.
+Students receive a certificate of achievement upon completion of each course and the three-course master certificate program.